haystack/picker/README.md

 3. Mobile picking doesn't work <br>
 4. No comments or ratings yet: DONE! <br>
 4.a.
 Need to fix getting and pushing comments: FIXED! <br>
 4.b.
-Need to implement anonymous commenting.<br>
+Need to implement anonymous commenting: DONE! <br>
 4.c.
 Need to implement up and down voting.<br>
 4.d.
 Need to implement flagging.<br>
 4.e.
 Need to implement loading more comments with scrolling, could do this last with my day of css styling. <br>